-4.3 External Locations
+4.2 External Locations

-When hiring other buildings/sites for classes or rehearsals, although not directly the responsibility of Italia Conti or its Directors, the policies related to Health & Safety and Good Practice are integrated alongside any already established policies of those premises to continue Italia Conti 's duty of care to all staff, students and visitors.
+When hiring other buildings/sites for classes or rehearsals, the policies related to Health and Safety and good practice are integrated alongside any already established policies of those premises to continue Italia Conti's duty of care to all staff, students and visitors.
+Note: neither Italia Conti nor its Directors have direct responsibility for the health and safety provisions of non-Italia Conti premises.